born out of kindness

 In 2015, the death of a local homeless advocate prompted her family to want to open an emergency shelter to honor her work, and they contacted the House of Hope to see about partnering with us.
 The Courtney McGinnis Graham Shelter opened in October of 2016.

-Because the Pee Dee lacks long-term transition housing for women and children, the staff began to dream about tiny houses to meet that need.
-God has given us the green light to begin moving forward with that dream, and site work has begun on our property on Darlington Street.
+Because the Pee Dee lacked long-term transitional housing for women and children, in 2019 the staff began to dream about tiny houses to meet that need.

 We want to be the Light